Available Student Jobs

 -

 Box Office: The Department of Theatre produces 2 shows per semester.
 The Box Office is run by student workers and is open for ticket sales for two weeks leading up to each production.
 During regular Box Office hours, the staff communicates with theatre patrons via phone and email to confirm ticket reservations.
 Excellent communicate skills (oral and written) are therefore required.
 Technological proficiency is also required, as the ticketing system is through the online platform ShowTix4U.
 Performances are Friday and Saturday nights, and Sunday afternoons.
 The Box Office opens one hour prior to curtain time and the staff manages all front-of-house operations during performance.
 Customer service experience is desired, but not required.
 Training is provided.
-Please contact Vanessa Campagna to arrange an interview.
+For additional information and to apply, contact Vanessa Campagna through email by clicking here.

 - Theatre Scene Shop Applicants should have competency in the use of standard hand and power tools.
 Applicants who have taken shop classes in high school and/or assisted with building projects at their homes or in their communities are encouraged.
 Applicants with experience in basic paining (i.e. painting a wall, not necessarily detailed art paining) and A/V work (sound, projection, CueLab, etc.) are also encouraged to apply.
 Under the direction of the Scene Shop Manager, primary job duties include: 1) communicating with the designer and technical director, 2) assisting with scenic construction and/or paining, and 3) assisting with maintenance of scene shop cleanliness.
 Applicants must qualify for Federal Work Study.
-Please contact Doug Rankin to arrange an interview.
+For additional information and to apply, contact Vanessa Campagna through email by clicking here.

 - Theatre Costumers Applicants should have competency in the use of a standard home sewing machine, basic hand sewing (hems, buttons, etc.), ironing, and doing laundry.
 Applicants with experience in sewing garments from commercial patterns are especially encouraged to apply.
 Under the direction of the Costume Shop Manager, primary job duties include: 1) assisting with the construction, alteration, and labeling of costumes, 2) doing laundry for productions, and 3) assisting with restocking costume items as needed.
 Other duties may be assigned.
 Applicants must qualify for Federal Work Study.
-Please contact Doug Rankin to arrange an interview.
+For additional information and to apply, contact Vanessa Campagna through email by clicking here.

 Seeking reliable, organized and professional individuals to fill Career Assistant positions. such as